 Participants – National & Washington, D.C., journalists

-Rachel Bluth, Peggy Girshman web reporting fellow, Kaiser Health News, Washington, D.C.
+Rachel Bluth, Peggy Girshman web reporting fellow, KFF Health News, Washington, D.C.

 Meghan Hoyer, data editor, The Associated Press, Washington, D.C.

 Gisele Grayson, senior producer science desk, NPR, Washington, D.C.

 Joanne Kenen, executive director for health care, POLITICO, Washington, D.C.

 Noam Levey, national healthcare reporter, The Los Angeles Times, Washington, D.C.